fabien-marty/file-to-loki-log-forwarder/README.md

 (like CloudRun Jobs) as it guarantees that all logs are flushed to loki before the container is killed.

 > [!WARNING]
-> Probably very specific to some of my needs.
+> Probably quite specific to my needs.

 ## How to use it?